billchurch/PiCA/README.md

 - PIN and PUK protection for YubiKey access
 - Management key for administrative operations

+## Cryptographic Provider Abstraction

+PiCA implements a flexible cryptographic provider abstraction layer:

+- **Hardware-based (YubiKey)**: For production use, with all private keys securely stored on YubiKey hardware
+- **Software-based**: For development, testing, and environments where YubiKeys are unavailable
+- **Automatic detection**: Seamlessly uses hardware when available, falls back to software when needed
+- **Environment control**: Force a specific provider type via `PICA_PROVIDER` environment variable

+This abstraction allows developers to work with PiCA even without physical YubiKeys while maintaining the same security architecture in production deployments.

 ## CFSSL Configuration

 PiCA leverages CFSSL for certificate operations with custom configurations: